zingolabs/zcash-wallet-formats/zecwallet/README.md

 | Price                               | WalletZecPriceInfo                        | Price information.          |
 | Orchard Witnesses                   | Option<BridgeTree<MerkleHashOrchard, 32>> | Orchard Witnesses Tree.     |

+## Encryption

+Private keys are encrypted using the `secretbox` Rust crate, by getting the doublesha256 of the user's password and a randomly generated nonce.
+The seal function, used to encrypt the private key, is `crypto_secretbox_xsalsa20poly1305`, a particular combination of Salsa20 and Poly1305 specified in [Cryptography in NaCl](https://nacl.cr.yp.to/valid.html).
+For more information, read https://cr.yp.to/highspeed/naclcrypto-20090310.pdf.

 ## Constants

 ```rust